-$\sum{i=\text{startdate}}^{\text{enddate}} CLP_i = \text{the sum of CLP energy between the start date and the end date and;}$
+$\sum{i=startdate}^{enddate} CLP_i = \text{the sum of CLP energy between the start date and the end date and;}$

-- (ii) If the accumulated metering data is based on an Actual Meter Reading: - (A) Start date = 00:00 on the day of the previous Meter Reading. - (B) End date = the end of the TI commencing at 23:55 on the day prior to the current Meter Reading date. - (iii) If the accumulated metering data is Estimated: - (A) Start date = 00:00 on the first day of the billing period, or 00:00 on the previous Meter Reading date (whether actual or Estimate), or 00:00 on the first day that the load becomes second-tier, whichever is the later. - (B) End date = the end of the TI commencing at 23:55 on the last day of the billing period, or the end of the TI commencing at 23:55 on the Estimated Meter Reading date, whichever is the earlier. - (iv) The resulting interval metering data produced by applying the CLP is at the NMI Datastream level.
+- (ii) If the accumulated metering data is based on an Actual Meter Reading: - (A) Start date = 00:00 on the day of the previous Meter Reading. - (B) End date = the end of the TI commencing at 23:55 on the day prior to the current Meter Reading date. - (iii) If the accumulated metering data is Estimated: - (A) Start date = 00:00 on the first day of the billing period, or 00:00 on the previous Meter Reading date (whether actual or Estimate). - (B) End date = the end of the TI commencing at 23:55 on the last day of the billing period, or the end of the TI commencing at 23:55 on the Estimated Meter Reading date, whichever is the earlier. - (iv) The resulting interval metering data produced by applying the CLP is at the NMI Datastream level.
 The total of these Datastreams is used in the calculation of the NSLP.